MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/journeys/index.md

 These three initial inputs will shape the Migration Backlog.
 The output of the migration backlog will be a prioritized series of applications to be migrated to the cloud.
 That list of applications will shape the execution of the cloud migration process.
 Over time, it will also grow to include much of the documentation needed to manage change.

-**Cloud Migration Process**.
+**Migration Process**.
 All activities related to cloud migration will fall into one of the following processes, as it relates to the Migration Backlog.

 - Assess: Evaluate the existing asset and establish a plan for migration of the asset
 - Migrate: Replicate the functionality of an asset in the cloud